Coast FIRE Calculator (Free, 2026)

 Calculate when you can stop saving for retirement and let compound interest do the work.
-Enter your numbers below to see your Coast FIRE status.
+Your Coast FIRE number depends on your target retirement nest egg, which is shaped by your chosen safe withdrawal rate.

 Example: A 30-year-old with $197k today coasts to $1.5M by 65 (7% real returns)